 Here’s another shot of a batch of them, to get an idea of the spiral pattern you’ll be cutting into the sausages.

-A friend sent me this video from chow.com when he saw my post.
+A friend sent me a video from chow.com when he saw my post.
 The exact same idea, they did theirs in June, and I didn’t think about it until prepping for our July 4th grill/bbq, so they get prior art :-).
 Love that they tried it for the same reasons.
-The video’s probably more fun than this post, so here’s a link!